lzhang18/PMP/README.txt

 stompSelf.m is adopted from Zhu and Yeh in Matrix Profile II.

+## Citation

 If you find this repository useful for your research, please consider citing the following papers:
+'''
 @inproceedings{zhang2023pmp,
   title={PMP: Privacy-Aware Matrix Profile against Sensitive Pattern Inference for Time Series}, author={Zhang, Li and Ding, Jiahao and Gao, Yifeng and Lin, Jessica},